 - All horses must be presented for a post-race veterinary examination within a half an hour of finishing.
 Horses must pass this examination for any member of that team to be eligible for completion awards and points.

-- If the ride portion is 20 miles or longer, there will be a mandatory hold of 20 minutes minimum or longer as pre-determined by the head veterinarian for the horse at any vet check(s).
+- If the ride portion is 20 miles or longer, there will be a mandatory hold as pre-determined by the head veterinarian for the horse at any vet check(s).

 - Horses traveling less than 10 miles require only Pre/Post Pulse criteria and trot out abbreviated examination.
 Horses traveling 10 miles or greater require standard pre and post examinations.